-Regularly appointed members of the teaching, supervisory, or administrative staff who have given seven (7) school years of uninterrupted and satisfactory service in the Framingham Schools before their sabbatical takes effect shall be eligible for sabbatical leave.
+Regularly appointed employees of the teaching, supervisory, or administrative staff who have given seven (7) school years of uninterrupted and satisfactory service in the Framingham Public Schools before their sabbatical takes effect shall be eligible for sabbatical leave.

 Not more than one percent (1%) of the teachers shall be on sabbatical leave at the same time.
-The extent of the candidate's service, his/her sabbatical plans, and equitable distribution among the different teaching and administrative groups, and the order in which the applications are received shall be considered in determining the granting of sabbatical leaves.
+The extent of the candidate's service, their sabbatical plans, and equitable distribution among the different teaching and administrative groups, and the order in which the applications are received shall be considered in determining the granting of sabbatical leaves.

-Sabbatical leave shall be granted for either one-half (1/2) or one (1) school year only.
+Sabbatical leave shall be granted for either one-half $(\frac{1}{2})$ or one (1) school year only.

-A teacher absent on sabbatical leave shall receive fifty percent (50%) of his/her current salary unless this amount exceeds fifty percent (50%) of the maximum salary for his/her classification, or the amount exceeds fifty percent (50%) of the maximum salary paid to a teacher with a master's degree.
+A teacher absent on sabbatical leave shall receive fifty percent (50%) of their current salary unless this amount exceeds fifty percent (50%) of the maximum salary for their classification, or the amount exceeds fifty percent (50%) of the maximum salary paid to a teacher with a master's degree.
 In other words, no person on sabbatical leave shall be paid at a rate higher than fifty percent (50%) of the maximum master's salary.

-Any person granted a leave of absence with partial pay shall, prior to the granting of such leave, enter into a written agreement with the School Committee that, upon termination of such leave he/she will return to service in Framingham for a period twice the length of such leave and that, in default of completing such service, he/she will refund to Framingham an amount equal to such proportion of salary received by him/her while on leave as the amount of service not actually rendered as agreed bears to the whole amount of service agreed to be rendered.
+Any person granted a leave of absence with partial pay shall, prior to the granting of such leave, enter into a written agreement with the Committee that, upon termination of such leave they will return to service in Framingham for a period twice the length of such leave and that, in default of completing such service, they will refund to Framingham an amount equal to such proportion of salary received by them while on leave as the amount of service not actually rendered as agreed bears to the whole amount of service agreed to be rendered.

 Such repayment must be made within ten (10) months of the date of resignation.
-If repayment is not made within this time, reimbursement of collection expenses up to Three Hundred Dollars (\$300.00) actually incurred by the School Committee may also be required by the School Committee.
+If repayment is not made within this time, reimbursement of collection expenses up to three hundred dollars (\$300.00) actually incurred by the Committee may also be required by the Committee.

-Application for sabbatical leave shall be made on a form furnished by the Human Resources Office.
+Application for sabbatical leave shall be made on a form furnished by the Office of Human Resources.
 Among other data, a statement of the program which the applicant plans to carry out while on leave shall be submitted.
 This program must be consistent with the purpose stated above.
-All applications for a Sabbatical

-Leave shall be filed in the Human Resources Office not later than December 1 of the previous school year.
+All applications for a sabbatical leave shall be filed in the Office of Human Resources not later than December 1 of the previous school year.
 An applicant may withdraw an application without prejudice.
-In extenuating circumstances, the School Committee retains the discretion to consider an application filed later than December 1.
+In extenuating circumstances, the Committee retains the discretion to consider an application filed later than December 1.

-ARTICLE 33 MATERNITY LEAVE OF ABSENCE
+ARTICLE 33 PARENTAL LEAVE OF ABSENCE